Kimitsuna-Goblin/GGD/README.md

 A **horizontal gradational distribution** is a distribution model in which the mixing ratio of two normal distributions varies gradually along the x-axis.
+This model is suitable for representing left- or right-skewed distributions.

 We write a sign of a horizontal gradational distribution as
 $\mathcal{G}[\mathcal{N}_1 \rightarrow \mathcal{N}_2]$.